Setting up the Raspberry Pi

 This will create a directory Birdfeeder in the current working directory containing a copy of the code.

-2. Install picamera, the Python library for the Raspberry Pi camera, by typing
+, the Python library for the Raspberry Pi camera, by typingsudo apt-get install python-picamera

 sudo apt-get install python-pip